 Rufus Woods was the man.

 Woods was the editor and publisher of the Wenatchee World newspaper in that central Washington city on the Columbia River.
-He was a strident, outspoken supporter of Grand Coulee Dam literally from the moment he heard the idea, and he heard about it from his friend Billy Clapp, an attorney in nearby Ephrata.
+He was a strident, outspoken supporter of Grand Coulee Dam literally from the moment he heard the idea, and he heard it from his friend Billy Clapp, an attorney in nearby Ephrata.
 Woods trumpeted the idea in the World.
-On July 18, 1918, the lead front-page headline and the first paragraph of the story below it read:
+On July 18, 1918, his story and its all-capitals screamer headline ran on Page 7.
+Here are the headline and the first sentence of the story:

 FORMULATE BRAND NEW IDEA FOR IRRIGATION GRANT, ADAMS, FRANKLIN COUNTIES, COVERING MILLION ACRES OR MORE